-- a.
-If a nonconforming structure or a structure containing a nonconforming use suffers damage or is destroyed by any cause, including intentional destruction, exceeding 75 percent of its assessed value, a future structure or use on the site shall conform to this Master Program and the RMC. - b.
-If a nonconforming structure or a structure containing a nonconforming use suffers damage amounting to less than 75 percent of its assessed value, the structure may be repaired and the use continued provided such repair begins no more than six months from the date of damage and shall not result in greater nonconformity than the structure or use was prior to being damaged. - 3.
-Any nonconforming structure which is moved any distance must be brought into conformance with this Master Program and the SMA. - 4.
-A structure for which a variance has been issued shall be considered a legal nonconforming structure, and the requirements of this Section shall apply as they apply to pre-existing nonconforming structures and uses. - 5.
-Legally existing structures used for a conforming use but which are nonconforming with regard to setbacks, buffers, or yards; area; bulk; height or density may be maintained and repaired and may be enlarged or expanded, provided that said enlargement does not increase the extent of nonconformity by further encroaching upon or extending into areas where construction or use would not be allowed for new development or uses. - 6.
-Alteration or expansion of a nonconforming use or structure is allowed if necessary to accommodate handicapped accessibility requirements, fire code, or other life safety related requirements mandated by local, state, or federal law. - E. Pre-existing Legal Residential Uses.
-Notwithstanding Subsections (A) to (D) of this Section, the following shall apply only to pre-existing legal residential structures constructed prior to the effective date of this Chapter: - 1.
-Residential structures and appurtenant structures that were legally established and are used for a conforming use, but that do not meet standards for the following shall be considered a conforming structure: Setback, buffers, or yards; area; bulk; height; or density. - 2.
+- D. Alteration, Expansion, or Restoration of Nonconforming Uses and Structures. - 1.
+Alteration, expansion, or restoration of nonconforming structures and uses are not allowed except as set forth in this Master Program and in Malden Municipal Code. - 2.
+A nonconforming structure which is moved any distance must be brought into conformance with this Master Program and the Act. - 3.
+If a nonconforming development is damaged to an extent not exceeding seventy-five percent of the replacement cost of the original development, it may be reconstructed to those configurations existing immediately prior to the time the development was damaged, provided that application is made for the permits necessary to restore the development within six months of the date the damage occurred, all permits are obtained, and the restoration is completed within two years of permit issuance.

+- E. Pre-existing Legal Residential Uses.
+Notwithstanding Subsections (A) to (D) of this Section, the following shall apply only to pre-existing legal residential structures constructed prior to the effective date of this Master Program: - Residential structures and appurtenant structures that were legally established and are used for a conforming use, but that do not meet standards for the following shall be considered a conforming structure: Setback, buffers, or yards; area; bulk; height; or density. - 2.
 The Town shall allow redevelopment, expansion, or change with the class of occupancy, of the residential structure if it is consistent with the SMP, including requirements for no net loss of shoreline ecological functions.
 For example, vertical, lateral or anterior expansions that do not intrude farther into a required buffer and which are consistent with the maximum height allowed by this SMP and underlying zoning may be allowed. - 3.
-Pre-existing legal residential structures that are damaged or destroyed may be replaced to their prior size and location subject to RMC Section 18.52.060 (Destruction of nonconforming structure or use). - 4.
-For purposes of this Section, "appurtenant structures" means garages, sheds, and other legally established structures.
-"Appurtenant structures" does not include bulkheads and other shoreline modifications or over-water structures. - 5.
-Nothing in this Section shall: - Restrict the ability of this Chapter to limit development, expansion, or replacement of over-water structures located in hazardous areas, such as floodplains and geologically hazardous areas; or b.
+Pre-existing legal residential structures that are damaged or destroyed may be replaced to their prior size and location, in the same location and dimensions as existed before the damage occurred, if restoration begins within one year of the date the damage occurred.
+Upon showing a hardship or conditions causing delay, which are beyond the control of the applicant, the mayor may grant an extension of time for up to one additional year. - 4.
+Nothing in this Section shall: - a.
+Restrict the ability of this Chapter to limit development, expansion, or replacement of over-water structures located in hazardous areas, such as floodplains and geologically hazardous areas; or - b.
 Affect the application of other federal, state, or Town requirements to residential structures.